Skip to main content

 3. Find Bee address

-As part of the process of starting a Bee full node or light node the node must issue a Gnosis Chain transaction which is paid for using xDAI.
-We therefore need to find our node's Gnosis Chain address.
-We can find it by reading it directly from our key file:
+As part of the process of starting a Bee full or light node the node must issue a Gnosis Chain transaction to set up its chequebook contract.
+We need to find our node's Gnosis Chain address in order to deposit xDAI which will be used to pay for this initial Gnosis Chain transaction.
+We can find our node's address by reading it directly from our key file.
+The location for your key file will differ depending on your system and startup method:

 sudo cat /var/lib/bee/keys/swarm.key